ShreyasBC/asisstant/README.md

 # similliar to google assistant and like others
 # only limitted operations are presently available
 # such as updates on news,weather report
-# and can perform applicatin openning operations of
+# and can  open the application by voice command
-# such as can open notepad,power point,ms edge,chrome,calculator
+# such as notepad,power point,ms edge,chrome,calculator